Peru Spring Break

 - 1 pair hiking pants/track pants

-- Hiking boots/ sturdy walking shoes (water proof shoes are ideal)
+- Hiking boots/ sturdy walking shoes (If you are hiking, water proof boots are suggested)

 - Sport sandals